My Love Was Weary

 "The water," the fisherman replied.
 "I've got a little stream tug, and I was takin' her out when Buster started baying the way he does when something's wrong.
 I turned my light on shore in the direction he was making a fuss and saw her lying there; could tell right off she was gone, though.
 There wasn't anywhere decent to land the boat so I had to steam on over to the harbormaster's to use the telephone."

-"It's a good thing you spotted her when you did," the sheriff said, glancing up at Carlisle without having found the right key yet.
+"It's a good thing you did," the sheriff said, and then glanced up at Carlisle without having found the right key yet.
 Clearly, it didn't get used much.
 "By the time I got out out there and Leland showed me where she was, the tide was on the verge of taking her out.
-She probably never would've been found."
+She might never have been found."

 "Do you know who she is?"